ammnt/ammnt/index.md

 - Load Balancing and failover automation🧱
 - Kubernetes clusterisation and cloud solutions☁️

-I am just IT-enthusiast and at the moment I have only one active project now - the Docker image of <a href="https://hub.docker.com/r/ammnt/nginx">NGINX with HTTP/3 (QUIC) support</a>👀
+I am IT-enthusiast and now I have two active projects:
+- Docker image of <a href="https://hub.docker.com/r/ammnt/nginx">NGINX with HTTP/3 (QUIC) support</a>👀
+- Extended ads & tracking <a href="https://github.com/ammnt/DeadEnd">DNS filter</a> for AdGuard Home🚧

 ## Note